The Truth about Trading That Can Calm Your Frustrations

 Where to Buy Is a Small Part of the Puzzle

 Of course, you should have an idea where is a good time to enter into a trade.
 I consider this an edge, when your entry has a better chance or probability of profit than a random entry.
-The most common of edges that you’ll hear us address at DailyFX is trading with the trend and when reasonable fading the crowd bias with our Speculative Sentiment Index or SSI.
+The most common of edges that you’ll hear us address at DailyFX is trading with the trend and when reasonable fading the crowd bias with our Sentiment Index.
 More importantly, it’s best to write down the key things that build your edge so that before you can objectify your edge and not be swayed by emotions before jumping in a trade.